fusillicode/hedwig_telegram/README.md

   end
 ```

-Finally, add `Hedwig.Adapters.Telegram.Webhook` to your supervision tree alongside your robot
+add `Hedwig.Adapters.Telegram.Webhook` to your supervision tree alongside your robot

 ```elixir
     children = [